psychopy/psychopy/docs/source/download.rst

   python --version
   pip --version

-Next, follow instructions :ref:`here <usingRepos>` to fork and fetch the latest version of the |PsychoPy| repository.
+Next, follow the :ref:`instructions to fork and fetch <usingRepos>` the latest version of the |PsychoPy| repository.

 From the directory where you cloned the latest |PsychoPy| repository (i.e., where setup.py resides), run::